uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - Possible approach is remove the affected cloudrmt auth configs from the Server.
 Channels will be kept with all the existing content and assigned server will still see it.
 But no new updates will added to the channels.

 - Should we have a UI showing all the pay-as-you-go authentications registered and allow user to remove existing ones?

-- In case of multiple options, what should be preferred?
-I think it also depends on where Uyuni Server is running.
-If it is running in the cloud, the local RMT servers should be preferred, while if the Server is running outside of the Cloud, SCC should be preferred.